There are four different types of app-related charges and credits that you can receive:

 App usage charges

 App usage charges are associated with an app's 30-day billing cycle and represent charges for app usage events.
-Because an app's billing cycle will not necessarily be the same as Shopify's 30-day billing cycle, it's possible to see usage charges for a single app billing cycle spread over two Shopify subscription invoices.
-You should keep the different billing cycles in mind when considering usage charges on your invoices.
+Because an app's billing cycle will not necessarily be the same as Shopify's 30-day billing cycle, it's possible to see usage charges for a single app billing cycle spread over two Shopify subscription bills.
+You should keep the different billing cycles in mind when considering usage charges on your bills.

 Apps that issue usage charges include a capped amount that prevents billing from exceeding a maximum threshold over the duration of the billing period.
 To continue using an app after exceeding a capped amount, you need to agree to a new usage charge.
 This prevents you from being charged for any usage over and above the capped amount.